sguox002/leetcode/leetcode-all.md

 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-302	Smallest Rectangle Enclosing Black Pixels    		52.1%	Hard
+given a binary grid, 0 white, 1 black. black pixels are connected and only one region. return the smallest rect enclosed all black pixel. get the xmin,xmax,ymin,ymax of the pixel region
+->>

 <<-329	Longest Increasing Path in a Matrix    		44.0%	Hard
 do dfs and save longest path in dp.
 ->>